24sint/refcode-projects/blog/sprint-1.md

 - Use **a master stylesheet** to remove the default browser styling.
 - Use **multiple stylesheets** to remove the complexity of the stylesheet and instead of making giant stylesheet.
 - Keep, and use a **Color Reference**
 **BEM** stands for *Block Element Modifier*.
-The class name I used before is mostly one word, and if it two word, I will use single (-) to make one word.
-But in the the BEM it use (--) to adjust the style in the child element the one modifier.
+The class name I used before is mostly one word, and if it is two word, I used single (-) to make one word.
+But in the the BEM it uses (--) to adjust the style in the child element the one to modifier.
 **Gestal** refers to **shape** or **form**, and the principle or lows of the rule describe how the  human eye persive the visual elements.
 # Low of Similarty or (Gestal Principles) are;
    - **Similarity (Invariance)** relationship between similar elements.